DAVID FRISTROM, PLAYWRIGHT

 A passionate theater-goer who has seen over two thousand productions around the world, David is thrilled by the thriving theater scene in Boston, though frustrated he doesn’t have time to see everything.
 As an aspiring playwright, he has written three full-length plays, all on historical subjects: FOUNDATIONS, about the brilliant 20th century mathematician Kurt Gödel; an untitled play about the tragic life of the 19th century Shakespearean scholar Teena Smith; and SAVING THE PLAYHOUSES, about the struggles to keep London playhouses open during the 1590s.

-During the day, David is the Head of the Science & Engineering Library at Boston University.
+During the day, David is the Research Librarian for Engineering at Tufts University.

 Saving the Playhouses